-For soil moisture we find no significant synthesized trends: there is practically no change in region EE and no trend to a small positive non-significant trend in regions WE, NS, NK, CK and SS.
+For soil moisture we find no significant synthesized trends: there is practically no change in region EE and no trend to a small, positive but non-significant trend in regions WE, NS, NK, CK and SS.

-For precipitation, regions WE and NK show a positive but non-significant trend, in region NS there is a small positive trend, regions EE and CK show no trend and region SS a negative non-significant trend.
+For precipitation, regions WE and NK show a positive but non-significant trend, although in region WE models and observations only partially overlap.
+In region NS there is a small positive trend, regions EE and CK show no trend (for EE only with partial overlap of models and observations), and region SS a negative, non-significant trend.

-As expected from global climate change, the local annually averaged temperatures all have a significant positive trend, with best estimates between 1.0° and 1.3° per degree of GMST increase.
-Related to this, trends in PET are also positive in four of the six regions but lower than for temperature and generally with larger confidence intervals.
+As expected from global climate change, the local annually averaged temperatures all have a significant positive trend, 15 with best estimates between 1.0° and 1.3° per degree of GMST increase.
+Related to this, trends in E0 are also positive in four of the six regions but lower than for temperature and generally with larger confidence intervals.
 The regions NK and CK are the exceptions.
 Although weighted averages show positive trends, models show tendencies opposite to observations.
 This incompatibility renders the results uncertain.

-We can identify the following relationships between different variables: (i) Precipitation trends have a (small) influence on soil moisture trends in regions WE, NS and NK; (ii) in regions WE, EE, NS, NK and CK, temperature and PET have no discernible influence on soil moisture trends; (iii) in region SS, the non-significant negative trend in precipitation does not lead to lower soil moisture and neither do the trends in temperature or PET.
+We can identify the following relationships between different variables: (i) Precipitation trends have a (small) influence on soil moisture trends in regions WE, NS and NK; (ii) in regions WE, EE, NS, NK and CK, temperature and E_0 have no discernible influence on soil moisture trends; (iii) in region SS, the non-significant negative trend in precipitation does not lead to lower soil moisture and neither do the trends in temperature or E_0 .
+While it would be desirable to link the overall findings to differences in regional climate, the differences in the synthesized results between regions are too small relative to confidence intervals to be able to say anything meaningful.
+It was nevertheless necessary to divide the study area into homogeneous regions, so that extremes experienced within each region are representative for that region and inhomogeneity is not influencing the location of the occurrence of extremes.